vollenia/emotion_recognition_from_speech/README.md

 (Note: In addition to the **emotion class model** auxiliary models for **activation** and **valence** were trained.)

 ## Data
+The data consistes of utterances from 12 speakers (6 female / 6 male) collected in 6 dyadic sessions.
+The vast majority of the data is assumed to be natural and not acted.

 Emotion Class | Count | Percentage
 ------------ | ------------- | -------------